The In-service Grammar and Usage Diagnostic Test

 6. We always add -er to one-syllable adjectives to make a comparative so why is "They are even loster" wrong?

-1. Because it is an invariable adjective.
+1. Because it is not an epithet.

 2. Because it is an exception.